nik0811/MFA/README.md

 # MFA
-Force User to Activate MFA on AWS.
+Json Policy To Force User to Activate MFA on AWS.

 ```
 {